nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **API**: `Ui.java`

-The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `StatusBarFooter` etc.
-All these, including the `MainWindow`, inherit from the abstract `UiPart` class.
+The UI consists of a `MainWindow` that is made up of parts e.g.`CommandBox`, `ResultDisplay`, `StatusBarFooter` etc. All these, including the `MainWindow`, inherit from the abstract `UiPart` class.

-The `UI` component uses the JavaFx UI framework.
+The `UI` component uses the JavaFX UI framework.
 The layout of these UI parts are defined in matching `.fxml` files that are in the `src/main/resources/view` folder.
 For example, the layout of the `MainWindow` is specified in `MainWindow.fxml`.

 The `UI` component:

 * Executes users' commands using the `Logic` component.
 * Listens for changes to `Model` data so that the UI can be updated with the modified data.
 * Any changes in `Model` data, i.e. customers, cheeses or orders data, are reflected through the `Panels` and `Cards` sub-components.

 The class diagram below shows in more detail the compositions of the `Panels` and `Cards` components as well as their relationships with other classes.

 ![Structure of the Panels & Cards Component](images/UiPanelsCardsClassDiagram.png)